hsuyeehtet/ABC-Job-Portal/README.md

 Login form will be hosted in the abc portal website.

 The registration form and login form will be developed in the secured folder.

+#
+# Operating Environment
+For the operation environment, user can run our portal in every application browser, such as Chrome, Firefox, Opera also Microsoft Edge.
+Also our product is access to the Windows and Mac or Linux.

+#
+# User Characteristics
+For user our portal, user must have the proper knowledge about English and internet Browsing, as the intended user are developer there is no problem with using.
+For the admin, admin have to need more knowledgeable than user, in languages, in skill, in system.
+As admin have a responsibility to manage user info, also need to response to the user comments.